unbit/blastbeat/README.md

 The BlastBeat server
 =========

-BlastBeat is an high-performance HTTP/HTTPS/SPDY proxy for new generation web apps (websockets, socket.io, comet...).
+BlastBeat is an high-performance HTTP/HTTPS/SPDY proxy for new generation web apps (websockets, socket.io, push, comet...).

 It seats on front of your apps and will forward requests to them via a simple ZeroMQ protocol.